5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 3. Mount the EFI
 4. Replace EFI Folder
 5. Restart
-6. **IMPORTANT**: Perform a NVRAM Reset (in Bootpicker, hit Space Bar and select Clean NVRAM).
-Especially important when switching from a DSDT to DSDT-less config!
+6. **IMPORTANT**: Perform a NVRAM Reset (in Bootpicker, hit Space Bar and select "Clean NVRAM")
 7. Reboot again
 8. Select macOS to boot.
-It's currently configured for running Catalina.
+It's currently configured for running Catalina but there's an extra config file for running Monterey included.
 If you want to run Big Sur, you need to use SMBIOS 11,x.
 You can research a suitable/matching SMBIOS for your CPU on everymac.com

-**NOTE**: If your macOS Drive or macOS Installer does not shown up in the BootPicker, enable `ConnectDrivers` in the Config located under `UEFI`.
 </details>
 <details>
 <summary><strong>BIOS Settings</strong></summary>